-The Libraries also provide services and software that enable UWI faculty, staff, and students to publish their own subscription and open-access online journals (https://journals.sta.uwi.edu/).
+The libraries also provide services and software that enable UWI faculty, staff, and students to publish their own subscription and open-access online journals (journals.sta.uwi.edu/).
 These journals are published using Open Journals System (OJS), an open-source editorial management and publishing system, which can manage some or all of the stages of the journal publishing process including submissions, peer review, editing, online publishing, and indexing.

-The AJL, in collaboration with the St. Augustine Centre for Innovation and Entrepreneurship (STACIE), and the Intellectual Property Office of the Ministry of the Attorney General and Legal Affairs provides an Intellectual Property Help Desk Service to help support researchers.
+The AJL, in collaboration with the St. Augustine Centre for Innovation and Entrepreneurship (STACIE), and the Intellectual Property Office of the Ministry of the Attorney General and Legal Affairs provides an Intellectual Property Help Desk Service (libraries.sta.uwi.edu/ajl/index.php/services/ip-help-desk) to help support researchers.